-Having these characteristics doesn't necessarily make a company a bad investment.
-Oracle
+These characteristics don't necessarily make a company a bad investment.
+IBM

 We use similar techniques at Inside Value.
 With every stock, we cautiously evaluate each of these factors -- focusing on competitive advantages, potential threats, the balance sheet, and anything we can glean from SEC filings -- to determine whether the business is likely to provide a solid return for shareholders in the future.
 In our initial recommendation of any company, we discuss the risks the company faces and provide updates when new risks appear on the horizon.
 By focusing on great businesses and understanding the potential risks of any company, we endeavor to achieve Buffett's first rule -- "Never lose money."
-To see the nearly 30 companies we've identified, take a 30-day free trial to Inside Value.
+To see the 50 or so companies we've identified, take a 30-day guest pass to Inside Value.
 There is no obligation to subscribe.

 This article was originally published on Oct.
 7, 2005.
 It has been updated.

-Richard Gibbons has forgotten what rule No. 2 is.
-He does not have a position in any of the companies mentioned in this article.
-Microsoft is an Inside Value recommendation.
+Fool contributor Richard Gibbons has forgotten what rule No. 2 is.
+He owns calls on Cisco, but does not have a position in any of the other companies mentioned in this article.
+Wrigley is a current Income Investor selection.
+Merck was once an Income Investor recommendation.
+AT&T was once a Stock Advisor pick.
 The Motley Fool has adisclosure policy.